-Whether you’ve already had one and are wondering when it’s safe to exercise, or are researching the procedure beforehand and want to know what to expect, the fact is, you’re going to need a little time after your surgery to recover before you hit the gym or your favourite running route again, but let’s start off saying that you will get moving again.
+Whether you’ve already had your mastectomy and are wondering when it’s safe to start exercising again, or are researching the procedure beforehand and want to know what to expect, the fact is, you’re going to need a little time after your surgery to recover before you hit the gym or your favourite running route again, but let’s start off saying that you will get moving again.

 To ensure you do it safely though we asked the experts for their advice on returning to exercise after mastectomy – when to do it, what to expect and what new kit you might need to feel confident and comfortable as you workout.
 Read on to find out more…